Nehakumari1208/Tourism/README.md

 # Project Description
-This Project Is built in with react. to Show The Famous Place's Details With a Beautiful Ui.
+This Project Is built in with react. to Show The Famous Place's Details With a  very Beautiful Ui.

 # How To Run
 - Open Terminal & type